AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp4.md

 - Native PDF publishing continues indefinitely, if the DITA content has a weblink without having scope as `external`.
 (26434)
 - When creating a new baseline with a large number of labels, it causes the labels loader to fail and prevents the labels from being fetched.
 (16232)
-- Native PDF and AEM site publishing gets stalled and goes in waiting queue, if there are any errors.
+- Publishing of Native PDFs and AEM sites stalls and gets queued, when there are errors in the content.
 (26516)